On the dynamics of endomorphisms of affine surfaces: Picard-Manin Space

-Again, this does not depend on the choice of $Y$ by a similar argument as for the pullback.
-We have the following proposition \begin{prop}[\cite{boucksomDegreeGrowthMeromorphic2008} Section 2] We have the following properties. \begin{itemize} \item The operator $f^*$ extends to an operator
+Again, this does not depend on the choice of $Z$ by a similar argument as for the pullback.
+We have the following proposition. \begin{prop}[\cite{boucksomDegreeGrowthMeromorphic2008} Section 2] We have the following properties. \begin{itemize} \item The operator $f^*$ extends to a continuous operator